INF554/project-thehighersociety/SoziPresentations/PRESENTATION_TRANSCRIPT.md

 ### Slide 3

-- Why is the project useful?
-- Analyze data of countries, comparison and conclusion
+- Work Distribution
+- Deliverables

 ### Slide 4

-- Information about charts
+- Data chosen
-- Work distribution
+- Dependency Ratio

 ### Slide 5

-- Dependency Ratio - what is it, what it shows?
+- Research articles
+- Research papers

 ### Slide 6

-- Age Distribution
+- Related work of others
-- Why we used area chart?
+- How we improved?

 ### Slide 7

-- Employment Distribution
+- Story of our project
+- What do 7B people do?

 ### Slide 8

+- Targeted audience
+- Youth
+- Business Owners
+- Economists

+### Slide 9

+- Age distribution
+- Why we used area chart?
+- Dependency Ratio

+### Slide 10

+- Animation over time
+- Interactivity in chart

+### Slide 11

 - Why we used radial chart?
 - Comparison of countries

+### Slide 12

+- Grouped bar chart
+- Importance of simplicity

-### Slide 9
+### Slide 13

 - Heat Map - GDP
 - Trends that heat map shows
 - Japan, China, US information

-### Slide 10

-- Research articles
-- Research papers

-### Slide 11

-- Impact of aged population

-### Slide 12

-- How is our project original?
-- Data from undata.org
-- Building graphs in d3

-### Slide 13

-- How we could have done somethings differently?

 ### Slide 14

+- What we could have done better?
-- Targeted audience
+- Future improvements

 ### Slide 15